golemfactory/golem-docs/src/pages/docs/creators/ray/mainnet.md

 Feel free to learn more about [mainnet payments and funding your Golem node](/docs/creators/javascript/guides/switching-to-mainnet).

 Note that the funds you spend on your Ray on Golem cluster don't go to Golem Factory.
-The GLMs go directly to providers you rent the nodes from and the POLs go directly to Polygon blockchain validators who enable your payments.
+The GLMs go directly to providers you rent the nodes from and the POL go directly to Polygon blockchain validators who enable your payments.

 ## Mainnet funds onboarding